-In this course, students will foster an appreciation of theatre as a collective performing art and be introduced to major dramatic genres and performance styles of theatre.
-Exploring a diversity of historical and cultural contexts of theatre, students will study aspects of drama, including plot, characterization and setting to enhance their ability to critique theatrical events and dramatic literature.
+In this course, students will foster an appreciation of theatre as a collective performing art.
+Through experiencing theatre productions, studying scripts and engaging in reflective discussion, students will explore a diversity of historical and cultural contexts of theatre.
+In addition, students will analyze major dramatic aspects of theatre, including plot, characterization, setting and production concept to understand and critique theatrical production and dramatic literature.
+The title of this course was previously Theatre Appreciation.